 - Half-price drinks

 As the subscription economy continues to prove its profitability (even in an economic downturn), the above companies are proving how membership-based VIP programs offer an incentive to keep customers engaged.
-We hope these examples have inspired you to think outside the box on how a VIP program could generate dependable monthly recurring revenue for your business.
+We hope that these examples have inspired you to think outside the box on how a VIP program could generate a dependable boost of monthly recurring revenue for your business.

 At PowerSync, we are passionate about helping recurring revenue businesses thrive.
 Just as we believe a subscription revenue model is possible for absolutely any business in any industry, we also believe membership and VIP subscription discount programs can be part of the blueprint.